 What starts off like a typical Unwanted Harem turns into a story of conspiracies, things given up and things that want to be regained - a foreshadowed yet powerful Genre Shift.
-The manga, by Morishige (creator of Hanaukyō Maid Team) ran for 9 volumes, and was adapted into a considerably different anime that nonetheless retains the quirkiness of its source.
+The manga, by Morishige (creator of Hanaukyō Maid Team) ran in Champion RED from 2002 to 2007, and was adapted into a considerably different anime in 2005 that nonetheless retains the quirkiness of its source.

 This anime provides examples of:

 - Ascended Fangirl: Akio the Sentai fan gets a chance to actually be a hero with her powers.

 - Attractive Bent-Gender: Tetsuro's female crossdressing identity of Tetsuko is Miya's love interest.
 Awkward.